wizardap/wizardap/README.md

 Hi there !
-I'm Quan Vi a.k.a WizardAP.
+I'm Quan Vi Van from Vietnam.
-My goal is discover the infomation about IT World and I wanna try my best

 ____WizardAP____